Evanslodoctor/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This repository contains programs written for the low-level programming and algorithm track at ALX School.
+l	This repository contains programs written for the low-level programming and algorithm track at ALX School.
 I learned about data structures, algorithms, and other low-level programming concepts while working in the C language.
 The specific list of projects contained follows: